rabin008/Soccer_R/README.md

 6  5 Man United  West Brom   M   M   M   M   M   M 1.200  5.00 12.000 1.2 5.0 10.0 1.200 5.00 11.00 1.20 5.0 11.00   W
 ```

-After splitting the data into a train and test set. we can fit the model:
+After splitting the data into a train and test set, we can fit the model:

 ```R
 naive_bayes_model <- naiveBayes(FTR~., data=train)